-Helen is committed to providing a professional service and to promote a positive environment for you and your dog, to improve negative behaviour.
+Helen is committed to providing a professional service and to promote a positive environment for you and your dog, to improve challenging behaviour.
 You as an owner can rely on unbiased professional advice, with the well being of your dog at the forefront of a positive behaviour modification programme.

 Professional and non-judgemental